Bianca.com: Flooding, abuse, cyber attacks and the demise

 At the time of the site's creation, the posts in Bianca's chat rooms could be of any length.
 If a user had a 100-line-long poem they wanted to post, the chat software would have accepted and posted it.
 This was manageable when bianca was a smaller, more closely knit community.
 However, as Bianca grew more popular, cyber vandals eventually found their way to the site.
 They too could post 100-line-long rants if they pleased.
 Other vandals took a more direct approach.
-Some posted links which were claimed to be to pornographic images, but in fact directed the viewer to the registration page of a site that displayed autopsy, crime scene, and other disturbing photos.
+Some posted links which were claimed to be to pornographic images, but in fact directed the viewer to any of a number of early internet "shock sites" (Murman.com and "All Things Dark and Gruesome" being popular choices) that displayed autopsy or crime scene photos and other disturbing images.
 On other occasions organized groups of "raiders" would enter a Bianca.com chat room together and begin abusing all the other occupants of the room with racial slurs and other language designed to offend.
 The result was often the emptying of the room, for a time, of all legitimate users.
 As the site prided itself on allowing all users freedom of speech, little effort was made to correct what quickly became a problem in terms of both site management and bandwidth, bringing the system to its knees.

+One of the other criticisms of the site was that the code of the forum (primitive by later standards) displayed the full IP address of those who posted there.
+While the knowledge of how to trace an individual by IP was not not widely known amongst early Web users, it had the potential (and on occasions did) lead to cyber stalking and other forms of harassment of site visitors.

 Some anti-flooding software was later added, but was shown not to be impervious to persistent hackers.

 Although it is unclear who was actually managing the server, Bianca operated with intermittent functionality and frequent outages as late as early 2007.
 At some point after that, hackers were able to access the server and delete the contents, using a function that rendered the data irretrievable.

 For a while the home page continued to exist, along with some archived messages and the site's update page.
 Then, there remained the "shack map" and an email contact link.
 Now the site is a blank white page, only displaying the black text message "bianca loves you."